Shop by Room ➜ Living Room ➜ Couches

 What should I do if I can’t afford a non-toxic couch?

-If you need to keep a foam couch, dusting, mopping, and vacuuming weekly can pick up any sVOCs (like Flame Retardants) that come from couches invisibly shedding over time.
+If you need to keep a foam couch: dusting, mopping, and vacuuming weekly can pick up any sVOCs (like Flame Retardants) that come from couches invisibly shedding over time.
 You can ventilate by opening windows daily to help release any VOCs off-gassing from foam.
 And, you can consider an organic couch cover which may help protect you from anything nasty underneath.

 If you can buy a new couch, and can spend a moderate amount: